pgmorales76/reading_notes_301/reading_notes_301_class_04.md

 ## Why This Topic Matters

-### Juat like in HTML, forms are important interactive function for websites
+### Just like in HTML, forms are important interactive function for websites

 ### In React, we learn a more efficient way of building forms with JSX, rather than with vanilla HTML